BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: The BASE Framework

 \subsection{Estimation Enhancement}

 Compared to burst situations that require an appropriate overestimation strategy, non-burst situations require a more refined resource estimate.
-Thus, we design an RL agent, based on \emph{Proximal Policy Optimization} (PPO)~\cite{schulman2017proximal}, to correct possible misestimations by the above method for non-bursts due to its ability to learn from experience and adapt dynamically to changing conditions.
-Specifically, at each discrete time step $t=1,2...$, our RL formulation modeled as a \emph{Markov Decision Process} $(\mathcal{S},\mathcal{A},T,\mathcal{R},\gamma)$, where $\mathcal{S}$ is a state space, $\mathcal{A}$ is a set of actions available to an agent, $T(s,a,s^{'})$ is the (stochastic) transition function, $\mathcal{R}$ is a reward space defined by reward function and $\gamma\in[0,1]$ is the discount factor.
-The goal of the RL agent is to optimize policy $\pi_\theta$ to maximize the expected cumulative reward.
+Thus, we design a DRL agent, based on \emph{Proximal Policy Optimization} (PPO)~\cite{schulman2017proximal}, to correct possible misestimations by the above method for non-bursts due to its ability to learn from experience and adapt dynamically to changing conditions.
+Specifically, at each discrete time step $t=1,2...$, our DRL formulation modeled as a \emph{Markov Decision Process} $(\mathcal{S},\mathcal{A},T,\mathcal{R},\gamma)$, where $\mathcal{S}$ is a state space, $\mathcal{A}$ is a set of actions available to an agent, $T(s,a,s^{'})$ is the (stochastic) transition function, $\mathcal{R}$ is a reward space defined by reward function and $\gamma\in[0,1]$ is the discount factor.
+The goal of the DRL agent is to optimize policy $\pi_\theta$ to maximize the expected cumulative reward.